What's New in Ion 1.1

 opcode.

-Lists and S-expressions have two encodings:
+Lists and S-expressions have three encodings:

 , enabling them to write field name text inline